 Why was the Senedd created?

 Senedd Cymru was originally created as the National Assembly for Wales in 1999 as part of the Labour UK government’s plans to devolve power to Scotland, Wales and Northern Ireland.
-Devolution to Wales was intended to make it so decisions on key services would be taken by “people directly elected by, and accountable to, Welsh voters”, and “above all else… provide a clear and distinctive voice for Wales”.
-12 Devolution and the National Assembly, 4 December 1997, www.commonslibrary.parliament.uk/research-briefings/rp97-129/
+Devolution to Wales was intended to allow for decisions on key services to be taken by “people directly elected by, and accountable to, Welsh voters”, and “above all else… provide a clear and distinctive voice for Wales”.
+12 https://commonslibrary.parliament.uk/research-briefings/rp97-129/

 The creation of the Welsh assembly was approved in a referendum in 1997 (in parallel with a vote in Scotland) with a slim majority of 50.3% of votes cast in its favour, on a turnout of 51.3%.
 Previous proposals for a Welsh assembly had been defeated in a 1979 referendum, with 79.7% of votes cast against the proposals.

 The new assembly took on the executive functions previously held by the (central government) Welsh Office and had the power to make secondary legislation in those areas – that is, law created under powers given by specific acts of the UK parliament.
 But it did not initially have the power to pass primary legislation, which was a significant difference to the Scottish parliament created at the same time.

 What powers does the Senedd have?

 The Senedd has power to make laws over many key areas of Welsh life.
 These include most aspects of health and social care, housing, education, local transport, economic development, social services, language and culture, the environment, and local government.

 It also has some tax-raising powers, including control of local taxes, taxes on property transactions (stamp duty land tax) and landfill, and the power to vary income tax rates in Wales.